 What is really happening out there?

-According to Mazen Moussallem, CEO of Treead, The media company behind Le Reseau, Screens, Maps and Kurve, outdoor company, "the spends on OOH have decreased by 85% per cent in the past months.
+According to Mazen Moussallem, CEO of Treead, The media company behind Le Reseau, Screens, Maps and Kurve outdoor companies, "the spends on OOH have decreased by 85% in the past months.
 We are today working at 10% capacity," he said.
 “Almost all campaigns were cancelled as of November 2019, some of them as of October 17th.
 Besides, brand owners have also shortened the duration of existing campaigns."

 With advertising spend naturally following the health of the consumer sector, the first effect of the meltdown hit the OOH media sector, as companies witnessed a spate of cancellations from their long term clients.